 Wednesday, January 25, 2012, 6:26 PM

 Twenty-five stories so far, from 2009 to 2012, all featured on my first blog amelanniza.blog.com.
 Horrifying.
 I should have written much more fiction, but all I keep in my computer are incomplete drafts, too difficult to conclude.
 So many of them.
-Should I manage to publish some flash fiction on this blog, it will be under the category Undisturbed Imaginings.
+Some newer flash fiction on this blog is under the label Undisturbed Imaginings.

 The Goldfish Who Wanted to Be King